lanl/scico/docs/source/contributing.rst

       conda activate scico

-6. Navigate to the root of the cloned repository:
+6. Change directory to the root of the cloned repository:

    ::